Da-Fecto/FieldtypeJson/README.md

 $page->fieldname->csv = $csv;
 $page->save();

-// This will automagicly update the json, row and columns as well.
+// This will automagicly update the json, rows and columns as well.

 ```

 ## Where to use

+* If you need a small set tabular json data, and you don't know how many columns it has.
+* If you want to render tables quicky in your site.
+* If the the site editors have their manage small sets of data in CSV

+## Where NOT to use

+* Store very large sets of data.
+* If you have to rely rely on the data. ( all json is stored in a subfield, and the same for csv  )
+* When the data needs to be query-able

+### Special thanks to:
+* **Marcin Warpechowski**, creator and maintainer of Handsontable
+* **Raymond Geerts**, the CSV import part, originated from his idea)
+* **Ryan Cramer**, Coding wizard ProcessWire
+* All module developers...